 - To successfully complete training a minimum overall passing grade of 85% is a requisite.
 Once training requirement has been fulfilled, a completion report is generated.

 - A researcher may upload his/her training completion report onto his/her www.IRBNet.org user profile.
 Doing so will link that training record to the investigator profile and automatically be linked to all his/her submissions for review.

 - Investigators submitting a research proposal for review to the IRB are responsible for ensuring all researchers to be engaged in human subjects research under his/her supervision hold valid and current training certifications.
 If researchers have not linked their training certification to their user profile in IRBNet certifications need to be submitted at the time of the application.

 - Completion date will be recorded as the day the last required module(s) was completed and course was finished.
-In order to maintain current training the available refresher course must be completed before the three years expiration window.
-CITI Program will send an automatic reminder to take the refresher course 90 days before the most current completed course will expire.
+In order to maintain current training the course must be completed before the three years expiration window.
+CITI Program will send an automatic reminder 90 days before the most current completed course will expire.
 A copy of the completion report is automatically sent to the Research Office.

 A prevailing climate of intellectual honesty enhances the research process, and neither inhibits productivity nor creativity.
 The establishment and maintenance of such an atmosphere is a responsibility that must be accepted by all members of the University of Delaware community.

 The University has an affirmative duty to prevent misconduct in its performance of research-related activities.
 The University also has a legal responsibility to inquire into allegations of research misconduct and to report and investigate all instances where a reasonable presumption if misconduct has been established by inquiry.

 Research Misconduct training is provided annually as part of Responsible Conduct of Research (RCR) training.
 Specific inquires and /or questions pertaining to research misconduct should be directed to the Associate Provost for Research & Regulatory Affairs at email@example.com or (302) 831-2383.